 heavy seed production in a marijuana grove.

-Finally, if marijuana plants have been
+Finally, if marijuana plants

-THC drug potency.
+lower THC drug potency.

 Thus, there is no logical reason for growing

 hemp alongside marijuana.
 The pollination of marijuana plants

 by male hemp plants reduces the amount of flowers, the amount

 of THC containing resin produced per flower, and results in the

 production of undesirable seeds - all of which impairs the commercial